Recent Modeling Advances in Dense Suspension Rheology: Simulation frameworks for suspensions

-\paragraph{\textit{Lubrication breakdown and near-contact physics}} A central limitation in dense suspensions arises from the singular nature of the lubrication forces.
-For two smooth hard spheres, the normal lubrication resistance diverges as $F_{\mathrm{lub}} \sim \frac{1}{h}$, where $h$ is the surface separation~\cite{Jeffrey_1984,Kim_1991}.
+\paragraph{\textit{Lubrication breakdown and near-contact physics}} For two smooth hard spheres, the normal lubrication resistance diverges as $F_{\mathrm{lub}} \sim \frac{1}{h}$, where $h$ is the surface separation~\cite{Jeffrey_1984,Kim_1991}.
 As such, in a purely continuum description of suspensions, such a divergence implies that perfectly smooth particles should never touch or make contact.
 Melrose and Ball demonstrated in their seminal paper~\cite{Melrose_1995} that this leads to unphysical behavior as particle surfaces reach separations far below molecular or asperity length scales.
 For example, these models predict unphysical pathological jamming at volume fractions well below the experimentally observed jamming conditions or even random close packing (RCP $\approx 0.64$)~\cite{OHern_2003}.
-These observations indicate that lubrication interactions must effectively break down at sufficiently small separations, necessitating the development of new modeling frameworks that resolve near-contact physics.
+This observation implies lubrication breakdown, which can allow the formation of frictional contacts, especially relevant in dense conditions, as discussed next.

-\paragraph{\textit{Near-hard-sphere viewpoint and missing physics}} Real particles are not perfectly smooth hard spheres; they exhibit surface roughness, finite compliance, and short-range surface forces that are dominant at separations much smaller than the particle radius $h \approx 10^{-3}a$.
-The near-hard-sphere (NHS) modeling framework incorporates this by allowing lubrication interactions to be regularized at small separations, leading to contact friction upon physical contact of the particles~\cite{Morris_2023}.
+\paragraph{\textit{Near-hard-sphere viewpoint and missing physics}} A consensus that has emerged in the last decade is that real particles are not perfectly smooth hard spheres; they exhibit surface roughness, finite compliance, and short-range surface forces that are dominant at separations much smaller than the particle radius $h \approx 10^{-3}a$~\cite{Morris_2023, Ness_2022}.
+The near-hard-sphere (NHS) modeling framework incorporates this by allowing lubrication interactions to be regularized at small separations, leading to contact friction upon physical contact between particles~\cite{Morris_2023}.
 Recent simulations have extensively demonstrated that by incorporating lubrication breakdown and contact friction, both discontinuous shear thickening and shear jamming can be successfully reproduced \cite{Seto_2013a,Singh_2018,Singh_2020, Ness_2016, More_2020b}.